Choose your Lancia Model

 Lancia Automobiles S.p.A., commonly referred to simply as "Lancia," is an Italian automotive brand originally founded in 1906 and now owned by Fiat Chrysler Automobiles (formerly Fiat S.p.A.).
 The company only exported vehicles to the U.S. market for a short period of time, withdrawing completely in 1982.
 The company no longer exports cars outside of its home market of Italy.

 Lancia’s history begins in the year 1906 when Vincenzo Lancia founded Lancia & Co. in Turin, Italy.
-Lancia’s interest and natural skill for numbers lead to an education in bookkeeping at the Turin Technical School, but his true passion lie in the automobile.
+Lancia’s interest and natural skill for numbers lead to an education in bookkeeping at the Turin Technical School, but his true passion lay in the automobile.
 At his family’s winter house, a man named Giovanni Battista Ceirano rented a workshop in the courtyard to repair and trade imported bicycles.
 His operation was called Welleyes Bicycles and it was there that Lancia caught a glimpse of mechanical engineering.
 Ceirano, along with his brothers Giovanni and Matteo, brought Lancia into the company in 1898 as a bookkeeper, but it was evident that his fascination with the early automobile was what really attracted him to the firm.
 Lancia studied the designs and mechanics of the early automobile and in 1899, Ceirano developed his first motor car.
 Not long after, Lancia became known for his quick and efficient skill at diagnosing faulty car parts.
 The firm, however, would be purchased by Fiat S.p.A. and Lancia, who had created a small reputation in Turin, found himself promoted to a chief inspector position at a new factory.
 But it would be his fascination for the automobile that lead to a test driving position, and it wasn’t long before he became one of the key parts of Fiat’s Racing Team.
-Lancia’s natural feel for driving was so impressive he won his first race, and it would lead to a series of records and wins throughout his ten year career.
+Lancia’s natural feel for driving was so impressive that he won his first race, and it would lead to a series of records and wins throughout his ten year career.

 Lancia had his own plans in mind though, and he and his fellow friend Claudio Fogolin (who was also a test driver for Fiat) went on to found Lancia & Co. in 1906.
 They possessed a strong desire to improve the engineering and technology of the automotive industry, and much of this may have stemmed from Lancia’s frequent breakdowns on the racetrack with Fiat.